 - Different straps will cost you varying amounts of money

-The Misfit Vapor has been a long time coming.
+The Misfit Vapor was a long time coming.
 We initially heard about the first smartwatch from Misfit at CES 2017, but it wasn’t until October the same year that the watch finally went on sale around the world.

-Compared to a lot of other Misfit products though, this will be expensive.
+Compared to a lot of other Misfit products though, this is expensive.
 Specializing in mostly screenless fitness trackers, the Misfit range has managed to stay affordable for quite some time, so the Vapor is an expensive option if you’re just looking for something emblazoned with the Misfit name.

 Design and display